 The subscription, conversion and redemption of units in the Fund may be made via financial intermediaries (e.g. nominees).
 These final investors may be unknown to the Fund and the Management Company, so that the investor's right to compensation in the event of errors in the calculation of the net asset value, non-compliance with investment regulations and other errors may be affected and may only be exercised indirectly.
-These final investors may be unknown to the Fund and the Management Company.
 However, the Fund and the Management Company shall provide the relevant financial intermediaries with all the information they need in order to be able to compensate their customers who are the final investors of the Fund.